curl/curl/docs/libcurl/curl_easy_setopt.md

 ## CURLOPT_WILDCARDMATCH

-Transfer multiple files according to a file name pattern.
+Transfer multiple files according to a filename pattern.
 See CURLOPT_WILDCARDMATCH(3)

 # CALLBACK OPTIONS